Array::BinarySearch<T> Method (array<T>, Int32, Int32, T, IComparer<T>)

 If comparer is not nullptr, the elements of array are compared to the specified value using the specified IComparer<T> generic interface implementation.
 The elements of array must already be sorted in increasing value according to the sort order defined by comparer; otherwise, the result might be incorrect.

-If comparer is nullptr, the comparison is done using the IComparable<T> generic interface implementation provided by the element itself or by the specified value.
-The elements of array must already be sorted in increasing value according to the sort order defined by the IComparable<T> implementation; otherwise, the result might be incorrect.
+If comparer is nullptr, the comparison is done using the IComparable<T> generic interface implementation provided for type T. The elements of array must already be sorted in increasing value according to the sort order defined by the IComparable<T> implementation; otherwise, the result might be incorrect.

 Duplicate elements are allowed.
 If the Array contains more than one element equal to value, the method returns the index of only one of the occurrences, and not necessarily the first one.